What is available credit, and how does it work?

 Depending on your credit card issuer, going over your available credit could lead to extra fees, declined purchases or even a closed account.

-- Capital One never charges cardholders for going over the limit on their credit card balances.
+- Capital One never charges cardholders for going over the limit on their credit cards.
 View important rates and disclosures.

 How to calculate available credit